programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 For multilingual text, we can use the words we generated earlier to tag each language separately, then join the words back into a complete sentence again.

-Below, we split our sentence into Russian and French words as before, only this time we preserve the punctuation by appending any punctuation we encounter to the last list we appended to, preserving the proper placement of each punctuation mark (e.g., it will append a period to the word it should follow).
+Below, we split our sentence into Russian and French words as before, only this time we preserve the punctuation.
+We'll do this by appending any punctuation to the list which has been most recently appended to: this will preserve the proper placement of each punctuation mark (it will append the punctuation to the word that precedes it).
 This will be useful to anyone who wishes to preserve the punctuation of the original text as part of their analysis.
-To do this, we need a new variable--"last_appended_list"--to use as a way to keep track of which track we last appended to.
-We update this variable to track which list we last appended to, allowing us to append any puncutation we encounter to the correct list to preserve its place in the sentence.
-If a period followed the word "bonjour," for example, we would know the last list we appended to was latin_words, as we had updated our variable last_appended_list within our loop to reflect this.
-Thus, we could append the period to the latin_words list, where it would follow the word preceding it.
+To do this, we need a new variable – `last_appended_list` – to use as a way to keep track of which list we last appended to.
+If a period followed the word _bonjour_, for example, our `last_appended_list` variable would show that the last list we appended to was `latin_words`.
+Thus, we could append the period to the `latin_words` list, where it would correctly follow the word preceding it.

 ```python